Booklight12/zirild/README.md

 Android artifacts were inspected with the selected NDK's `llvm-readelf`.
 Android device execution has not yet been validated.

+On 2026-07-15, Zig 0.17.0-dev.1282 accepted native C object compilation for each Zig target spelling listed in the theoretical table.
+This was a target mapping probe, not a Rust/C/C++ final-link or runtime validation.

 The latest reliability pass also verified that Windows linker source files remain unchanged, temporary wrapper files are removed after a successful